kdufera/node-order-entery-system/README.md

 * MongoDB is required for this project
     * run 'nongod'

-* Clone the repo and run 'npm install'
+* Clone the repo
+    * run 'npm install'

 * run 'node .' or 'nodmon .'